tatortrechts/data.tatortrechts.de/aggregate/README.md

 Wrangle data in [combine.ipynb](./combine.ipynb).

-Execute `bash update.sh` to fetch new data.
+Run `./update.sh` to fetch and process new data.
 You need to have a instace of [geocode-cache-service](https://github.com/beyondopen/geocode-cache-service) running and specify the URL of this instance in [combine.ipynb](./combine.ipynb) (TODO: make this easier).

 ## Production